Proglang-TypeScript/dts-auto-generate/notes.md

 Perhaps the impact of exploring invalid branch combinations is not that high for type inference.

 [TSTest](https://cs.au.dk/~amoeller/papers/tstest/) is a relevant tool/paper on how to generate tests for JavaScript libraries based on TypeScript declaration files.
 The tool essentially generates function arguments based on the declared types, runs the functions, and then checks whether the return value matches the type specified in the declaration file.

+[Python probabilistic type inference with natural language support](https://dl.acm.org/doi/abs/10.1145/2950290.2950343) combines a machine learning algorithm for learning types based on variable names with "probabilistic inference" based on data-flow, attribute accesses and explicit type checks.
+The presentation is mathematically detailed.
+We should be careful that our work does not end up as a worse version of this.